danielplatt/K3-with-involutions/readme.md

 Use the code `ConstructionQuartic` to generate random quartic surfaces with Picard rank at most 2 and an involution coming from a curve C of genus 2 and degree 5.
 (It is shown in the article that this implies that the quartic surface has Picard rank *equal* to 2.)

-### `EquationsInvolution`
+### `ExampleQuartic`

-Run the code `EquationsInvolution` to get the equation of the involution on the quartic which is defined in the article, and to compute the equations of the K3 surface viewed as an intersection of an intersection of three quadrics.
+Run the code `ExampleQuartic` to get the equation of the involution on the quartic which is defined in the article, and to compute the equations of the K3 surface viewed as an intersection of an intersection of three quadrics.